-Sarai Monk MA Psychodynamic Psychotherapist, MBACP Reg Counsellor
+Sarai Monk MA Psychodynamic Psychotherapist, BPC, MBACP Reg Counsellor

 Your Counselling Sessions

 Initially we will meet for two - four assessment sessions.
 During this time we can think together about how this way of working could help you.
 You can ask questions, experience how I work, and decide whether you feel comfortable working with me.
 Sessions last 50 minutes and take place weekly at the agreed time, except during bank holidays and breaks (summer, Easter, and Christmas).

 Currently I have availability for time-limited, short term treatment.
 To inquire and arrange an initial consultation simply call or email me.

 I adhere to the BACP and BPC code of ethics and good practice, and undertake regular supervision and continuing professional development as specified by the BACP and BPC guidelines.